devbatyr/gitlab-reviewer/README.md

 Gitlab Reviewer 🤖
 ======================

 **Gitlab Reviewer** is an automated static analysis tool for GitLab.
-It uses PMD to analyze Java code in merge requests and automatically comments on violations directly in the MR.
+It uses PMD to analyze Java code in merge requests and provides AI-powered recommendations with contextual suggestions for improvements — all posted directly as comments on the merge request.

 This tool was designed as a lightweight, centralized solution to avoid integrating PMD and linters into dozens (or hundreds) of existing projects.
 Instead of modifying each repository's build or CI pipeline, Gitlab Reviewer offers a single point of analysis with consistent results.

-The current version provides a minimal integration — it runs PMD, formats the output, and posts results.
-However, the architecture allows further customization: filtering specific rules, modifying the output, or injecting custom analysis logic.
+The architecture allows further customization: filtering specific rules, modifying the output, or injecting custom analysis logic.

 🚀 Features
 -----------
 - Supports GitLab (REST API v4)
 - Integrates with PMD 7.x
+- AI-powered recommendations using **Ollama** (e.g., DeepSeek models)
+- Posts formatted violations and suggestions as **MR comments**
 - Posts violations as comments in merge requests
 - REST endpoint to receive GitLab webhooks
 - Supports both: